 Please refer to this documentation section to see what placeholders are and how they work.

-When you choose the table and optionally define some values for placeholders, you can click the “Save changes” button and Visual Composer will store the data.
+When you choose the table and pick the table view, you can click the “Save changes” button and Visual Composer will store the data.
 You can see the wpDataTable block, and the name of wpDataTable that was chosen on previous step:

 You can insert the table inside another Visual Composer element: column, tab, accordion, etc.